 At last, my favorite part!
 Once the tools are all cleaned, oiled, and sharpened, it’s fun to tuck them into their storage spots.
 Properly, of course.
 This way:

 • Don’t leave tools outside.
 Store them in the shed or garage or mud room, or whatever inside designated spot you have.
-Let’s keep them dry—and rust free.
+This will help keep them dry—and rust free.

 • Hang your big tools (shovels and big shears and such) up in a dry, ventilated area.
 Don’t stand them on their tips!